wunderwuzzi23/blog/content/posts/2020/hacking-the-matrix.md

 ---

-For GrayHat 2020 I was asked to create a short intro video for my talk "Learning by doing: Building and breaking a machine learning system".
+For GrayHat 2020 I was asked to create a short intro video for my Red Team Village talk "Learning by doing: Building and breaking a machine learning system".

 So I put my green screen to good use and recorded this short clip for Red Team Village.